cperz/CryptocurrencyPriceNotifier/README.txt

 After installing Twilio, sign up for a free trial Twilio account in order to use your own phone number, account sid, and auth token to use in the code.
-In order to get price alters of different cryptocurrencies, get the API of the cryptocurrency of choice and add to the code.
+In order to get price alerts of different cryptocurrencies, get the API of the cryptocurrency of choice and add to the code.